 The recognizable InStyle logo establishes a strong connection between the brand and its audience.
-It draws the attention of readers who want to stay on trend and implement innovative ideas into their lives.
+It draws readers’ attention who want to stay on trend and implement innovative ideas into their lives.
 The emblem underscores a modern view of style and the magazine’s aspiration to be at the forefront of fashion trends.

 Meaning and History

 When InStyle was still in print, a new issue with a red logo on the cover was released monthly.
-It was its title – an elegant inscription, typed in streamlined letters without serifs.
-The wordmark served as a means of identifying the magazine and made it recognizable among millions of readers worldwide.
+It was its title, an elegant inscription, typed in streamlined letters without serifs.
+The wordmark served to identify the magazine and made it recognizable to millions of readers worldwide.
 After 2022, the publication remained digital only.
-However, its emblem still adorns the first page as a headline.
+However, its emblem still appears as a headline on the first page.

 The logo conveys the InStyle concept.
 It looks restrained and elegant, reflecting the brand’s pursuit of a high level of aesthetics.
 The red color symbolizes passion, energy, and strength – qualities that correspond to the dynamism and modernity of the magazine.
 Previously, it had black elements, creating contrast.
 But in 2002, the designers made the inscription monochrome.